-FIFA vice president discusses the women’s world cup and parity in the game of soccer
+FIFA vice president discusses the Women’s World Cup and parity in the game of soccer

-As the summer of soccer approaches, Victor Montagliani, the vice president of FIFA and president of CONCACAF Gold Cup, reflected on the gains made for women in the sport -- but also noted the significant obstacles still remaining in the game worldwide.
+As the summer of soccer approaches, Victor Montagliani, the vice president of FIFA and president of CONCACAF, reflected on the gains made for women in the sport -- but also noted the significant obstacles still remaining in the game worldwide.

 Speaking about one of the more prominent off-field battles in the sport, Montagliani told Fox News in a wide-ranging interview that the sport has made notable strides towards pay parity.

-FIFA doubled the prize money for the women's world cup to $30 million this year from the prize total four years ago and increased the amount for the winning team to $4 million.
-That remains a fraction of the money earned at last year’s men’s world cup, where France received $38 million from a $400 million pool -- and that pool is still growing.
+FIFA doubled the prize money for the Women's World Cup to $30 million this year from the prize total four years ago and increased the amount for the winning team to $4 million.
+That remains a fraction of the money earned at last year’s men’s World Cup, where France received $38 million from a $400 million pool -- and that pool is still growing.
 FIFA has raised the men’s pool to $440 million for 2022.

 WOMEN'S WORLD CUP: WHO'S PLAYING, SCHEDULE AND EVERYTHING ELSE YOU NEED TO KNOW